-Sales organizations all over the country are getting back into full swing in 2021.
-Kick-off meetings have been held, probably via Zoom.
-Goals have been filtered down and some may have even attended a training session or two to refresh themselves on their selling skills and gain a little product knowledge to build out their sales prowess.
-2020 for sure had its challenges but at the end of the day, we in sales are expected to figure out a way to be productive no matter what.
-Sales do not stop. it can’t, as I have said many times before it is the engine of every organization.
+Sales organizations all over the country are in full swing.
+Kick-off meetings have been held, quotas have been delivered and some may have even attended a training session or two to refresh themselves on their selling skills and gain a little product knowledge to build out their sales prowess.
+Today, we have more challenges than ever before with rising inflation and fewer discretionary dollars for buying.
+At the end of the day, we in sales are expected to figure out a way to be productive no matter what.
+Sales do not stop.
+It can’t!
+As I have said many times before, it is the engine of every organization.

 With the Increased challenges we face and the new environments we sometimes find ourselves selling into, we have to be at our very best, all the time.
 Every interaction we have with a prospect and customer is vital.
-In making sales calls, yes, we do get in certain cases to decide how we will contact our prospects.
-Before doing so there is one question, we should ask ourselves before we pick up that phone, send that e-mail or leave that voice mail.
+When making sales calls, we do get in certain cases, to decide how we will contact our prospects.
+Before doing so, there is one question we should ask ourselves before picking up that phone, sending that e-mail, or leaving that voice mail.
 Would you call you back?

-In contacting customers or prospects there has to be a stated purpose, not only for you but also for those on the other side.
+When contacting customers or prospects there has to be a stated purpose, not only for you but also for those on the other side.
 Sales is not a one-way street, it’s a two-lane highway we need to enter as soon as possible in the sales process.
 There has to be something that you offer, that they don’t have or are willing to change.
 Something that they potentially need that will have some economic benefit to their business after you provide it.
-The art is communicating that in your message to make it resonate and dwell in the mind of the prospect or customer so that they contact you back.
-In training sessions, I conduct, I very often hear from Sales professionals who want that magic phrase to get prospects to call them back.
-Sadly, there is none, each any every purpose statement is unique, delivered with the personality and tone of the individual salesperson.
+The art is communicating that value in your message to make it resonate and dwell in the mind of the prospect or customer so that they contact you back.
+In the training sessions that I conduct, I quite often hear the Sales professionals asking for the magic phrase to get prospects to call them back.
+Sadly, there is none, each and every purpose statement is unique, delivered with the personality and tone of the individual salesperson.

 The sales channels we operate in are crowded.
-On a given day our prospects are inundated with countless other salespeople trying to contact our prospects selling everything under the sun.
-People in business are doing more with less with fewer hours dedicated in their day to the task we want them to focus on the most, buying.
+On a given day our prospects are inundated with countless other salespeople trying to contact them to sell everything under the sun.
+People in business are doing more with less, with fewer hours dedicated per day to the task we want them to focus on the most, buying.
 A prospect will never tell you this, but I believe they appreciate a salesperson who is sharp, enthusiastic, and knowledgeable.
-They want someone who can tell them who they are, what they do, why it should matter to them, and finally what it will deliver to their business.
-What a great learning it would be if we could obtain them from prospects, the deleted voicemail files from salespeople.
+They want someone who can tell them who they are, what they do, why it should matter to them, and finally what the product or service will deliver to their business.
+What a great learning it would be if we could obtain from our prospects the deleted salespeople voicemail files.
 I am sure we would find that they would be strewn with incomplete and ineffective voicemails about John or Kate from XYZ Company that never address key purpose items.

-The question is also, why go through the effort of making a call to prospects to leave your name and phone number without delivering a clear purpose and benefit for the interaction.
-For sure sales can be a numbers game, but maybe just maybe those numbers would go up if we were more effective in the communication at the start.
-Quality beats quantity every time and we must strive to make a difference in every call we make.
-In failing to do so we revert to mediocrity and mediocre salespeople do not last long term as sales are all about success.
+The question is, why go through the effort of making a call to prospects to just leave your name and phone number without delivering a clear purpose and benefit for the interaction?
+For sure, sales can be a numbers game, but maybe those numbers would go up if we were more effective in our communication at the start.
+Quality beats quantity every time, and we must strive to make a difference in every call we make.
+In failing to do so we revert to mediocrity, and mediocre salespeople do not last long term, as sales are all about success.

 Roger McNamara Bio: